Two-term silting and $\tau$-cluster morphism categories: Notation and preliminaries

-in which $\beta_{\Sigma { S}}$ is a minimal right $\add({ P})$-approximation of $\Sigma { S}$ \cite{IJY14}.
-Consequently, a $2_S$-term presilting object is precisely the same thing as a direct summand of a $2_S$-term perfect silting object.
-If $|P|$ denotes the number of non-isomorphic indecomposable direct summands of a $2_S$-term presilting object $P$, we have that $|P|$ is perfect silting if and only if $|P|=|S|$ \cite[Lemma~4.3]{IJY14}.
-The Bongartz completion is the maximal perfect silting object (with respect to the partial order $\geq$ defined above) in which ${ P}$ is a direct summand.
+in which $\beta_{\Sigma { S}}$ is a right $\add({ P})$-approximation of $\Sigma { S}$ \cite[{Lemma 4.2}]{IJY14}.
+Consequently, a $2_S$-term presilting object is precisely the same thing as a direct summand of a $2_S$-term silting object.
+If $|P|$ denotes the number of non-isomorphic indecomposable direct summands of a $2_S$-term presilting object $P$, we have that {$P$} is silting if and only if $|P|=|S|$ \cite[{Proposition~4.3}]{IJY14}. {If $P$ is basic, we make its Bongartz completion basic by removing superfluous direct summands, so that $T^+_P$ becomes an element in $\nsilt{2}{S}(\c)$.} The Bongartz completion of $P$ is then the maximal element in $\nsilt{2}{S}(\c)$ (with respect to the partial order $\geq$ defined above) in which ${ P}$ is a direct summand.